antimetal/docs/docs/billing/invoicing.md

 # Invoicing

 By joining Antimetal, we take on the responsibility of managing your AWS billing.
 We consolidate your AWS usage and provide you with a single invoice.
-This invoice is generated on the 6th of every month, processed on the 8th, and is due on the 23rd of the same month, following Net15 terms.
+This invoice is generated on <strong>the 6th</strong>
+ of every month, processed on the <strong>8th</strong>, and is due on the <strong>23rd</strong> of the same month, following Net15 terms.

 The most important invoicing dates are: